Hajaena/Hajaena/README.md

 ## Hajaina Fitahiana

-Fullstack Developer spécialisé dans la création d'applications web modernes avec focus sur l'optimisation de performance et l'accessibilité.
-Basé à Antananarivo, Madagascar.
+Fullstack Developer specialized in creating modern web applications with a focus on performance optimization and accessibility.
+Based in Antananarivo, Madagascar.

 ---

-### Stack Technique
+### Technical Stack

 **Frontend**